paxcodes/grocery_api/README.md

 I will show how to implement 3 paths or endpoints in the FastAPI framework.
 A path to:

 1) Get all items
-2) Get a specific item given an Item ID
+2) Get a specific item given an Item ID (with some data validation using type-hinting)
-3) Create an item resource
+3) Create an item resource (with some data validation using Pydantic's `BaseModel` class + type-hinting)

-Attendees will have a chance after every section to create similar endpoints for the store data (e.g. Get all stores, get a specific store, etc.).
+Attendees will have a chance after every section to create similar endpoints for the store data (e.g. Get all stores, get a specific store, and create a store).

 If time allows, I will demonstrate:

-1) Validation for "outgoing" data (e.g. automatically strip sensitive data before sending data back)
+1) Validating "outgoing" data (e.g. automatically strip sensitive data before sending data back)
 2) Testing an endpoint